ankumar/distributed/README.md

 ## 3. WhatsApp
 * Users Text, Photos, Voice or Video 1:1 or Group
 ## 4. Twitter
-*
+* Users create a Profile & Post Texts & Links (limited to 140 characters), Photos with "Friends"
 ## 5. Youtube or Netflix
 *
 ## 6. Facebook
-* Users create a Profile & Post Texts, Photos with "Friends"
+* Users create a Profile & Post, Text, Link, Photo with "Friends"
 * Buy & Sell Items or Services on Marketplace
 * Join Groups
 ## 7. Ticketmaster